Evan-Coleman/Navius/.devtools/github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added/updated tests that prove my fix or feature works

 ## Community Guidelines
-- [ ] I have read and agree to the project's code of conduct and contribution guidelines
 - [ ] I understand this PR will be reviewed by the project team and may require changes before acceptance

 ## Additional Context